Dana-Farber-AIOS/pathml/docs/source/running_pipelines.rst

 * dask-kubernetes_ for kubernetes
 * dask-jobqueue_ for common job queuing systems including PBS, Slurm, MOAB, SGE, LSF, and HTCondor typically found in high performance supercomputers, academic research institutions, etc.
-* dask-yarn_ for Hadoop YARN clusters;
+* dask-yarn_ for Hadoop YARN clusters

 To take full advantage of available computational resources, users must initialize the appropriate ``Client`` object for their system and pass it as an argument to the ``SlideData.run()`` or ``SlideDataset.run()``.
-Please refer to the linked documentation for complete information on creating ``Client`` objects to suit your needs.
+Please refer to the Dask documentation linked above for complete information on creating the ``Client`` object to suit your needs.

 .. _dask-yarn: https://yarn.dask.org/
 .. _dask.distributed: https://distributed.dask.org/